DevMountain/node-2-afternoon/README.md

     * Should be able to assign a unique `id` to the message.
   * Read - Should be able to return the messages array.
   * Update - Should be able to update the `text` property of a message using the request body.
-    * Should be able to determine which message to update using an `id` query parameter.
+    * Should be able to determine which message to update using an `id` url parameter.
-  * Delete - Should be able to delete a message using an `id` query parameter.
+  * Delete - Should be able to delete a message using an `id` url parameter.
 * All methods should send a response of the updated messages array.

 <details>